-Undergoing spinal surgery is now much more simple and can be performed with little trauma to the patient thanks to minimally invasive surgery.
+Undergoing surgical treatment by a Los Angeles spine surgery expert is now much more simple and can be performed with little trauma to the patient thanks to minimally invasive surgery.
 An innovative alternative to open and often more extensive surgeries of the spine, minimally invasive surgery is used to alleviate pressure on the spinal nerves and to better stabilize the spine’s vertebrae and joints using advanced instrumentation.
 This allows the surgery to be completed using smaller incisions, which means reduced pain, scarring, and operative and recovery time.

 With minimally invasive spinal surgery, advanced methods are used such as moving fiber optic camera tubes through a tiny incision and then using guided instruments to perform the repair.
 Because the incision used for minimally invasive surgery is so small, there is very little blood loss and subsequently a very slight scar after the area has healed.
 The chance of infection is also reduced, and pain is at a minimum because no muscle tissues are cut.